 Salt production on Bonaire

-People have been producing salt on Bonaire for nearly 400 years.
+The naturally formed salt ponds have been used for nearly 400 years.

 For thousands of years people have been using salt for food preservation.
 In Roman times, salt was in such high demand that soldier wages would sometimes be paid out in salt (origin of the word 'salary').